alimajed92/gen-ai-ResumeRanker/README.md

 # ResumeRanker

 ResumeRanker is an LLM-powered application that ranks resumes based on a given job description.
 It leverages LangChain and FAISS for document processing and similarity search, and uses a language model to evaluate and rank candidates.
+For additional details about the workflow, please refer to the [Documentation](https://github.com/alimajed92/gen-ai-ResumeRanker/blob/master/docs/documentation.md)

 ## Features